-Click on the Nightingale App to take you back to the full Homes for Ukraine Data Platform.

 Welcome Centre Checks

 When a person or household group arrives at a Welcome Centre, there are several checks that need to take place before they are ready to be matched to suitable accommodation.
 These are grouped into three checklists.

 Initial Check in